deepset-ai/haystack/docs/_src/usage/usage/terms.md

 **Document Store** - The component in Haystack that stores the text documents and their metadata.
 Can have a variety of backends such as Elasticsearch, SQL or FAISS.

-**FARM** - An open-source transfer learning `framework <https://github.com/deepset-ai/FARM>`_ by deepset.
+**FARM** - An open-source transfer learning [framework](https://github.com/deepset-ai/FARM) by deepset.
-FARM's question answering models are used in Haystack's Readers.
+FARM’s question answering models are used in Haystack’s Readers.

 **Finder** - The component in Haystack that connects the Retriever to the Reader.